jbfink/archivists-friend/README.md

 After this, time.localtime() returns an ongoing time.

 * How to use Adafruit's NTP-ish service to *return Unix seconds*, then set? does this go in boot.py?
+** probably not: code.py does not loop natively but through while True:, so you don't have to worry about constantly hitting adafruit for ntp.

 * How to, once set, return time in a suitable format for magtag.set_text() ?